|

 Keywords: fixed-event forecasts,

-Kalman filtering, optimal updating, dispersion in beliefs.
+Kalman filtering, optimal updating, dispersion in

 J.E.L.
 Codes: E37, C53, C32.